Guinea Pig Club: Popular culture

 Charles MacLean, himself a Guinea Pig, published a novel, The Heavens are not too High, in 1957, telling the story of a fighter pilot who suffers severe burns.

+The 1991 ITV miniseries A Perfect Hero centres on a young RAF fighter pilot shot down during the Battle of Britain who survives with severe burns, and his treatment, recovery, and experiences as a disfigured casualty of war: aspects of the story echo that of Richard Hillary, as recorded in his memoir, The Last Enemy.

 Guinea Pig Club was the title of a play centred on McIndoe's work produced at York Theatre Royal in 2012, featuring Graeme Hawley as McIndoe.

 Foyle's War, series 3, episode 2, "Enemy Fire" (2004) features a stately home converted to a burns unit in which the patients are encouraged to drink beer, wear their own clothes and organise entertainment.
 McIndoe is mentioned in passing.

 Joseph Randolph Richard's novel Incendo (2015) tells the story of a badly burned pilot and his membership of the club.

 A film entitled The Guinea Pig Club, starring Richard E. Grant as McIndoe, was reported to be planned for production in 2018.